Old Stuff in a Newtown

 That thing dates from the late 1800’s.
 The seat slides back and forth so any rider can reach the pedals and there’s actually handbrake for the rear wheel.
 I found that very surprising.

 There is a room set up entirely as a Federal period dining room.
 Although my picture is hopelessly blurry, you can see well enough that this isn’t a room you often see in a town library.
 It’s a dining room.
 From about 1800.
 In fact, all the stuff in here is from Miss Hawley’s own home.
 The Sheraton tables, designed to be adapted for use as a dining table, are noted for their reeded legs.
 The table is surrounded by five Hepplewhite sheaf-back chairs.
 FIVE HEPPLEWHITE SHEAF-BACK CHAIRS I SAYS!
 The Franklin stove was made in New York in about 1820.
-(Pictures of this stuff appear throughout this page.)

 I had to look it up; the suspense was killing me: Hepplewhite is an 18th century French design featuring detailed chair backs in shield, heart or wheel cutwork shapes and case pieces often featuring oval panel inlays.
 Now we know.

 The display cabinets contain English luster and Chinese export china and American pressed glass.
 The Hitchcock side chairs and rocker were made in Riverton, CT.
-(CTMQ’s visit to the defunct Hitchcock Chair Museum).
+(CTMQ’s visit to the now-closed Hitchcock Chair Museum).
 There is a nice display of bottles here too.
 Bottles, tin ware and other kitchen containers and – Holy Cow, I am so happy to have read what I just read!
 In fact, I’m just going to post a giant picture of the sign I’m referencing: